Effects: More extreme weather

 Summary

-- If we understand how likely an event occurs because of climate change versus natural fluctuations such as El Niño—we can better plan to mitigate future climate costs.
+If we understand how likely an event occurs because of climate change versus natural fluctuations, or how much climate change has turbo-charged the effects of large scale weather patterns such as El Niño we can better plan to mitigate future climate costs.

-- Insurance underwriters use these tools to help calculate the cost of insurance, or to decline your insurance; for example if you live in an area at risk from rising sea levels.
+Insurance underwriters use climate attribution tools to help calculate the cost of insurance, or to decline your insurance; for example if you live in an area at risk from floods or rising sea levels.

 Effects